-Each year, the Remuneration and Appointment Committee reviews the base salaries and decides whether circumstances justify adjustments.
-In considering base salary increases, the Remuneration and Appointment Committee uses as reference the nature and responsibility of the role and the progressive increase of the Executive Directors duties along with the Company growth, individual and business performance, as well as the prospective ability of Executive Directors to create value and contribute to the long-term objectives of the Company.
-Over the last 5 years, the compound annual growth rate of the Executive Directors' base salary is about $0.1\%^{74}$.
+to the long-term objectives of the Company.
+Over the last 5 years, the compound annual growth rate of the Executive Directors' base salary is about 0.1%(74).
 Thus, such minor increase in the base salary component was inferior to the proportional increase of the Group's business performance.

-All Executive Directors are beneficiaries of a D and O (directors' and officers' liability) insurance policy at market conditions for this type of coverage.
+All Executive Directors are beneficiaries of a D&O (directors' and officers' liability) insurance policy at market conditions for this type of coverage.
 The insurance policy covers losses resulting from claims made against the Directors for wrongful acts committed in their respective functions and for which they have been recognized accountable.
+Executive Directors are also entitled to other benefits such as car benefit; ticket restaurant; supplementary pension funds, and medical, life and accident insurance.